asepms92/Hackintosh-ASUS-A455LF-Notebook/README.md

 - Nvidia Geforce 930M (Optimus Tech) not supported by hackintosh
 - AirDrop, Handoff, Continuity, Because this chipset and module not supported
+- Card Reader, broken port on this laptop, so i not use it

 --------------------------------------------------------------------------------------------